Gifton Noel-Williams

-Gifton Ruben Elisha Noel-Williams (born 21 January 1980) is an English former footballer who played for Watford, Stoke and Burnley among other clubs.
+Gifton Ruben Elisha Noel-Williams (born 21 January 1980) is an English former football player and manager.
+He played as a striker for Watford, Stoke City and Burnley among other clubs.
 After a serious knee injury in 1999, he was affected by rheumatoid arthritis for much of the rest of his career.

 He retired from professional football in 2010 and moved into coaching, briefly managing Burnham in 2016 and Codicote in 2017 and was the interim manager of Watford Women.
-He is currently the manager of Real Kashmir.
+In 2023, he managed Real Kashmir in India.

 Playing career

+Watford

 Born in Islington, Noel-Williams started his professional career at Watford where he spent a seven-year spell playing 127 games and scoring 43 goals.
 Aged 19, he was Watford's top goalscorer in the 1998–99 season, at the end of which they were promoted to the Premiership.
 However, his season ended in February 1999, when he seriously injured his knee after a challenge from Sunderland defender, Paul Butler.
 He had received his first call-up to the England Under-21 squad on the day of the game.
 Arthritis in both of his knees restricted him to just three appearances during Watford's single season in the Premiership.

+Stoke City and Burnley

 Noel-Williams joined Stoke City on a free transfer on 2 June 2003, playing 83 games and scoring 23 goals in two years.
 He was Stoke's top goalscorer in the 2004–05 season, with 11 goals.

 On 14 June 2005, Noel-Williams joined Burnley on a free transfer.
 He spent the latter part of the 2005–06 season on loan at Brighton & Hove Albion before returning to Burnley at the end of the season.
 He remained a Burnley player, despite being made available for a transfer throughout the close season, and, after an improvement in form was taken off the transfer list on 22 September 2006.

 On 12 September 2006, Noel-Williams scored his first ever professional hat-trick in Burnley's 4–2 victory over Barnsley.
 He played 56 times for the Clarets scoring 7 goals, the last against Leeds United in November 2006.

+Later career

 On 31 January 2007, Noel-Williams joined Real Murcia for a fee of around £50,000, signing an 18-month deal and becoming only the second English player to represent the Spanish side, after Tom Thompson, who was player-coach in the 1920s.
 Upon Real Murcia's promotion to La Liga, Noel-Williams was transferred to Elche CF who finished 18 points behind Murcia in the Segunda División.